-An insurer may direct a worker receiving weekly payments of compensation to attend an IMF.
+An insurer may direct a worker receiving weekly payments of compensation to attend an IME.

-Section 119(4) of the 1998 Act allows the Guidelines to specify the requirements for workers to attend independent medical examinations.
+Section 119(4) of the 1998 Act allows the Guidelines to specify the requirements for arranging independent medical examinations.

 The mandatory obligations for insurers when they require a worker to attend an IME are outlined below.